vh5202002/expenseTracking-app/README.md

 # Expense Tracking App

-This project was bootstrapped with [Expense Tracking App](https://vh5202002.github.io/expenseTracking-app/).
+Open [Expense Tracking App] to view it in the browser.(https://vh5202002.github.io/expenseTracking-app/).

 ## AllThePages